kb19/jQueryTO2013-1/README.md

 Video Recording *hopefully* coming soon

+### Workflow Tools

+1. ".profile" - put this in your ~/ directory and relaunch terminal.
+If you get a minor error it means you don't have VCPrompt installed/in your path (for git repo identification).
+Either remove that line or install VCPrompt

+2. "calc.py" - run this to have a full featured calculator in your terminal

+3. "make_complete_sequence.sh" - this will loop through pictures in a folder recurrsivly and create an MOV file.
+Requires FFMPEG to be installed.

+4. "structure_public.sh" - awesome tool to build the folder/file structure of a new frontend project.
+Change as you like to meet your setup needs.

 ### Code Snippets
 These are in the repo, but you can see them here too!